What Is Arthritis of the Foot and Ankle?

 their 60s and 70s have arthritis of the foot and/or ankle, but not all of them have symptoms.

 There are many different types of arthritis.
-The most common type, osteoarthritis, results from wear and tear to joint cartilage, the cushioning between joints that allows them to glide smoothly.
-The damage can cause inflammation, redness, swelling, and
+The most common type, osteoarthritis, results from "wear and tear" to joint cartilage.
+Cartilage is the cushioning between joints that allows the joints to glide smoothly.
+The damage can cause inflammation,

 redness, swelling, and pain in the joint.

-Also, a sudden and traumatic injury such as a broken bone, torn ligament, or moderate ankle sprain can cause the injured joint to become arthritic in the future.
+A sudden and traumatic injury such as a broken bone, torn ligament, or moderate ankle sprain can also cause the injured joint to become arthritic in the future.
 Sometimes a traumatic injury will lead to arthritis in the injured joint even though the joint received proper medical care at the time of injury.
 This type of arthritis, called post-traumatic

 arthritis, is the most common type that affects the ankle.